What is Customer Relationship Management (CRM?

-Customer Relationship Management (CRM) describes how organizations manage interactions with customers and potential customers.
+Customer Relationship Management refers to the process by which organizations manage interactions with existing and potential customers.
 It aims to enhance relationships, improve customer satisfaction, and ultimately drive sales growth.
 CRM systems, often supported by software, enable companies to organize, analyze, and streamline all interactions across the customer lifecycle—from lead generation to after-sales service.

 These are some popular CRM Software:

-1. Salesforce A comprehensive CRM platform with advanced analytics, marketing automation, and customizable features.
+1. Salesforce is a comprehensive CRM platform with advanced analytics, marketing automation, and customizable features.

-2. HubSpot CRM: Known for its user-friendly interface and free version, ideal for small businesses.
+2. HubSpot CRM: Known for its user-friendly interface and free version, it is ideal for small businesses.

 3. Zoho CRM: Offers a range of features, including AI-driven insights and multi-channel communication.